- How Much Money Is Needed To Invest In Rental Property?

 The replacement cost when referred to in real estate describes the total costs necessary to build or purchase a new building to replace an existing one with similar functions.

-It is somewhat similar with reproduction cost but different in critical ways.
+Sometimes known as replacement cost value (RCV), it is somewhat similar with reproduction cost yet different in critical ways.

 Reproduction concerns the complete duplication of a property internally and externally as of a certain date, and replacement cost only accounts for the improvements needed to replicate functional utility of a property.